All posts

 FEIE does not eliminate the obligation

-This is the most common misunderstanding.
-The FEIE for 2026 allows you to exclude up to approximately $130,000 of foreign earned income from US federal income tax.
-If your income is below that threshold and you qualify for the exclusion, your federal income tax may be zero or close to it.
+This is where most people get burned.
+The FEIE for 2026 lets you exclude up to roughly $130,000 of foreign earned income from US federal income tax.
+If your income falls below that threshold and you qualify, your federal income tax could be zero.

-The FEIE only applies to income tax.
-Self-employment tax follows a different set of rules.
-Unless a Totalization Agreement with the country where you live exempts you from US self-employment tax (the US has these agreements with about 30 countries), the full 15.3% applies.
+Unless a Totalization Agreement with your country exempts you from US self-employment tax (about 30 countries have them), the full 15.3% applies.

 📊